 External Balance Assessment (EBA): Data and Estimates from the Pilot Exercise

-The IMF's Research Department has developed the External Balance Assessment (EBA) methodology as a successor to the CGER methodology for assessing current accounts and exchange rates.
-“Version 2.0” of the EBA methodology was implemented earlier this year, with results used to inform the 2013 Pilot External Sector Report.
+The IMF's Research Department has developed the External Balance Assessment (EBA) methodology for assessing current accounts and exchange rates.
+“Version 2.0” of the EBA methodology was developed in 2013, and used to inform the staff assessments in the 2014 Pilot External Sector Report (as well as the 2013 Pilot External Sector Report).

-The information and estimates available here pertain to a pilot methodology and should not be considered as representing the assessments or views of the IMF, its Executive Board, or its staff.
-IMF assessments of current account balances and real exchange rates draw on a wider set of information and analysis than can be obtained from a single standardized methodology.
-Moreover, a number of caveats apply to the EBA data inputs.
-The Pilot EBA exercise drew on data and estimates that were available as of Spring 2013 (in preparation for the Spring 2013 WEO round), some of which may since have become outdated.
+The information and estimates available here should not be considered as representing the assessments or views of the IMF or its Executive Board.
+A number of caveats apply to the EBA data inputs.
+The Pilot EBA exercise drew on data and estimates that were available as of Spring 2014 (in preparation for the Spring 2014 WEO round), some of which may since have become outdated.
 Some data may have different definitions or coverage than IMF or IMF member country statistics, and some data definitions may not be fully comparable across countries.
 Some data, including for capital controls and foreign exchange intervention policies, are imperfect proxy measures.
-Finally, the numerical values used in the exercise to indicate desirable policy settings do not necessarily represent the views of the IMF, its Executive Board, or its staff.
+For that reason, the numerical values used in the exercise to indicate desirable policy settings may be benchmarks that do not necessarily fully represent the views of IMF staff.

 - Data inputs and programs used in analysis of current accounts and real exchange rates (including coefficient estimates and graphical comparisons of actual and regression-implied values)